viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 cost: 575
 ---

-This tutorial teaches you how to add a Bluetooth gamepad controller to your wheeled robot.
+This tutorial teaches you how to add a Bluetooth dongle gamepad controller to your wheeled robot.
 By the end of this tutorial, you'll be able to drive your rover around like an RC car.

 {{% alert title="Tip" color="tip" %}}